 Chania Old Town

-The Chania Old Town is regarded as one of the nicest old towns of Greece and it is the most wonderful part of the city.
+The Chania Old Town is regarded as one of the nicest old towns of Greece and all over Europe and it is the most interesting part of the city.
 The "Old Town" consists of the old Venetian harbour and the small Venetian blocks located behind the harbour; it is characterized by narrow and picturesque alleys - similar to an enchanting labyrinth - full of life, and the plentiful remaining Venetian and Turkish buildings.
-The Lighthouse, the Fortress of Firka, the Mosque of Kioutsouk Hasan, the Great Arsenali and the Neoria have become landmarks of the city (see our photo album).
+The Lighthouse, the Fortress of Firka, the Mosque of Kioutsouk Hasan, the Great Arsenal and the Neoria have become landmarks of the beautiful old town.

-Most of the buildings are rejuvenated and they compose a puzzle of contemporary, Venetian and Turkish architecture; they are also a 'living' exhibition of the city's history.
+Most of the buildings are rejuvenated and they compose a puzzle of contemporary, Byzantine, Venetian and Turkish architecture; they are also a 'living' exhibition of the town's history.
 Today they work as shops, tavernas, cafes and touristic accommodations.

 The most famous part of the Old Town is the lively round waterfront along the Venetian harbour, which is full of small boutique hotels, cafes, restaurants, tavernas and bars.
 The Lighthouse at the end of the harbour is a landmark of Chania.